I had to help, says nurse who aided Clarke Quay brawl victim

-SINGAPORE (THE NEW PAPER) - When she heard a scream and saw blood on the walkway as they were leaving The Central @ Clarke Quay on Dec 19, Ms Nurlydia Abdul Razak had only one thought.
+When she heard a scream and saw blood on the walkway as she was leaving The Central @ Clarke Quay on Dec 19, Ms Nurlydia Abdul Razak had only one thought.

 A woman was lying injured on a nearby walkway after a brawl involving more than 10 people, and the nurse knew she needed to step forward and help.